Skip to main content

 Calcium

 As noted above, calcium and vitamin D work hand-in-hand to promote strong, healthy bones.
 Adequate amounts of calcium can reduce the risk of fractures and falls due to osteoporosis or osteomalacia (soft bones).
-Postmenopausal women (or those ages 51+) require more calcium since the body absorbs and retains less of the mineral after menopause.
+Postmenopausal women (or those aged 51+) require more calcium since the body absorbs and retains less of the mineral after menopause.

-Those who don’t drink milk or eat dairy products — such as vegans, some vegetarians, and people who have lactose intolerance or milk allergies — can also benefit from supplementation.
+People who don’t drink milk or eat dairy products — such as vegans, some vegetarians, and people who have lactose intolerance or milk allergies — can also benefit from supplementation.

 Iron